 Step 5: Sealing

-The final step involves the application of a sealer which protects the painted bathroom tile from grime, scuff marks, and scratches.
+The final step involves the application of a sealer that protects the painted bathroom tile from grime, scuff marks, and scratches.
 Use a clear sealer of the following type:

 Once again, you’ll need to wait for the full required drying time before you begin to use the bathroom.
-All up, the project may take your bathroom out of commission anywhere from two days to several days.
+You be unable to use your bathroom anywhere from two to several days.
 Make sure you clear everything you need from the bathroom before you start!

 Painted bathroom tile maintenance

-If you are painting ceramic, porcelain, or unglazed quarry tile, use either a latex or epoxy paint.
-Latex paint is generally less toxic and does not have as intense a smell.
+If you are painting ceramic, porcelain, or unglazed quarry tile, use latex or epoxy paint.
+Latex paint is generally less toxic and does not smell as intensely.
 You can also choose a mildew-proof variety for more protection.
 If you are painting some of the wetter areas, an epoxy cures into a harder coat that is more durable and resistant to moisture.